Young people playing a game in an exhibition

 Money Matrix

-In The Money Matrix, the challenge is to expose the secret agents hiding out in various historical periods.
-The game is part of the Economy Museum's new exhibition MONEY!
+The Money Matrix game focuses on people's daily finances and is part of the Economy Museum's exhibition MONEY!
+The challenge is to expose the secret agents hiding out in various historical periods.

 Background information